Old Royal Naval College

 50% off painted hall ceiling tours

-Visitors will be able to join a tour to ascend 60 feet and uncover the secrets of London’s largest painted ceiling, pre book now and get 50% off with a National Art Pass.
+From April visitors will be able to join a tour to ascend 60 feet and uncover the secrets of London’s largest painted ceiling, pre book now and get 50% off with a National Art Pass.

 The beautiful Painted Hall, the handiwork of Sir James Thornhill, is considered to be the greatest piece of English decorative painting and has been called ‘the Sistine Chapel of the UK’.
 An extensive renovation project in 2016-17 included the re-gilding of the proscenium arch, which was lacking its usual lustre after enduring 50 years of dirt and grime.
 The arch's restoration was made possible thanks to 272 donors who gave to the college's Art Happens crowdfunding campaign.
 Visitors can ascend 60 feet to see the paintings up close as part of an organised ceiling tour, 50% off with a National Art Pass from March 2017.